-Calculation of emission benefits for key control measures through 2019, the statutorily-required Serious SIP attainment data were summarized within Section III.D.7.6.
+Calculation of emission benefits for key control measures through 2019, the statutorily-required Serious SIP attainment data are summarized within Section III.D.7.6.
 Within this sub-section, optimally-achievable benefits for additional controls slated for adoption by Alaska beyond 2019 are also presented.
-They are consistent with the emission benefits presented later in Section III.D.7.9.2 for the estimated Expeditious Alternative Date attainment demonstration.
+They are consistent with the emission benefits presented later in Section III.D.7.9.2 for the estimated expeditious alternative date attainment demonstration.